AUTO

 36% Rule

 If you’re looking for a more general approach, you might like the 36% rule.
-This rule goes by the preset that no more than 36% of your gross monthly income (income after taxes) should be spent on debt, period.
+This rule goes by the preset that no more than 36% of your gross monthly income (income after taxes) should be spent on your overall debt, period.

 Half-Your-Annual-Salary Rule